ethereum-optimism/superchain-starter-xchain-eth-multitransfer/README.md

 1. That the msg.sender is L2ToL2CrossDomainMessenger
 2. That the message being sent was originally emitted on the source chain by the same contract address

 Without the second check, it will be possible for ANY address on the source chain to send the message.
-This is undesirable because now there is no guarantee that the message was generated as a result of someone calling `CrossChainMultisend.send`
+This is undesirable because now there is no guarantee that the message was generated as a result of someone calling `CrossChainETHMultisend.send`

 ### 2. Returning msgHash from functions that emit cross domain messages

-The contract captures the msgHash from SuperchainWETH's sendETH call and passes it to the destination chain.
+The contract captures the msgHash from SuperchainETHBridge's sendETH call and passes it to the destination chain.
 This enables:

 - Verification that the ETH bridge operation completed successfully
 - Reliable cross-chain message dependency tracking

 This is a pattern for composing cross domain messages.
-Functions that emit a cross domain message (such as `SuperchainWeth.sendEth`) should return the message hash so that other contracts can consume / depend on it.
+Functions that emit a cross domain message (such as `SuperchainETHBridge.sendEth`) should return the message hash so that other contracts can consume / depend on it.

-This "returning msgHash pattern" is also used in the `CrossChainMultisend.sol`, making it possible for a different contract to compose on this.
+This "returning msgHash pattern" is also used in the `CrossChainETHMultisend.sol`, making it possible for a different contract to compose on this.

 ```solidity
 function send(uint256 _destinationChainId, Send[] calldata _sends) public payable returns (bytes32)